jmscslgroup/strym/README.md

 ## Usage

-See slocdirt_impl.py for one such usage example in the [example folder](https://github.com/jmscslgroup/slocdirt/blob/master/examples).
+Plug your Comma AI Panda device using Giraffee Connector to your CAR's OBD port for data logging and streaming.
+Insert one end of the USB to Panda Device and other end to your laptop.

-First, you will be required to create an object of type *slocdirt*:
+In python, you will be required to create an object of type *slocdirt*:

+See slocdirt_impl.py for one such usage example in the [example folder](https://github.com/jmscslgroup/slocdirt/blob/master/examples), however, I am provided details of an example below:

 Create a new file.
 I will use the gedit to create a new file.
 You will be required to pass a path of the CAN Database DBC file